hattrickltd/hattrick-components/src/components/tooltip/readme.md

 string

 The position of the arrow.
 Will be ignored if `position` is not set.
+Defaults to `none`.

 Possible values:
 * `start` will put the arrow to the left or top.
 * `middle` will put the arrow to the middle or center.
 * `end` will put the arrow to the right or bottom.
 * `none` will remove the arrow.

-Defaults to `none`

 #### content